Weapon dance: Middle East and Asia Minor

 There are a number of Arab weapon dances, including the razfah.
 It was originally practiced at Manga in Muscat, prior to going out on a raid; the object of the dance was to "warm up" for the combat to come.
 Also, on the Arabian Peninsula a dance named Ardah recalls pre-Islamic tribal battles.
 Two rows of men face one another, clapping, singing, and dancing in a lively manner, accompanied by large frame drums.
 At the peak of the dance two swordsmen perform a duel between the rows of dancers.

-The Assyrian minority in Syria have a dramatic folk dance called Shora, which commemorates the bloody battles fought by the Ancient Assyrians back in their time consisting of a leader (usually a man) in front with a sword otherwise known as a saypa and a line of men joining together.
+The Assyrian minority in Syria have a dramatic folk dance called Shora, which commemorates the bloody battles fought by the Ancient Assyrians back in their time consisting of a leader (usually a man) in front with a sword otherwise known as a saypa and a line of men joining.

 Generally speaking, a number of dances (known as razfah or yowlah) of Bedouin origin use weapons and have achieved modern popularity in the Arab states of the Persian Gulf and are associated with festive occasions among the non-Bedouin sedentary population.

 In Iran there exists the Çûb-Bâzî ("stick game"; or raqs-e çûb, "stick dance"), a dance form that probably has its origins in reenactments of combat.
 Essentially, an attacker and a defender duel with poles.
 The çûb-bâzî is “…both a dance and a show of skill and bravery; participants are judged by their abilities in the combat aspects, as well as by their grace in executing the dance movements.”